junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 <br>

-"Why they need us?
-What's British hunters doing?
+"Why do they need us?
+What're British hunters doing?
 Having burgers and watching TVs all day?"

-"British doesn't have monsters for ten years, remember what British Man of Letters said?
-They eliminated their monsters the moment they arrive their land, so I wouldn't be surprised hunters turn to other careers..."
+"The British don't have monsters for ten years, remember what British Man of Letters said?
+They eliminated their monsters the moment they arrived on their land, so I wouldn't be surprised all hunters turn to other careers..."

 "... until we kicked the asshat man of letters in the butt, yeah I remember."
 Dean grimaces, not wanting to think this is their fault, but truth be told, maybe it is -- to some degree, at least.